Go to Image Aristébano, in search of El Dorado

 Route

 Once you have visited the capital of Valdés, take the AS-219 road to Navelgas, the end of this route.
 As soon as you leave Luarca, there is a steady but pleasant climb to the top of Aristébano.
-Along the way, you pass through the hamlet of La Figal, from where you have a picturesque view of the town of Luarca/Ḷḷuarca with the Cantabrian Sea in the background.
+Along the way, the route passes through the hamlet of La Figal, from where there is a picturesque view of the town of Luarca/Ḷḷuarca with the Cantabrian Sea in the background.

-Next, we pass through the slope of Estoupo peak, and further on through the village of Caborno, to soon after reach the Alto de Aristébano and the braña de Aristébano, the summer residence of the community of the Vaqueiros de alzada and an obligatory stop on this route.
+The route then passes through the slope of Estoupo peak, and further on through the village of Caborno, to shortly after reach the Aristébano pass and the Aristébano hut, the summer residence of the community of the Vaqueiros de Alzada and an obligatory stop on this route.

-With the passing of time, this social group has evolved towards a sedentary lifestyle and many of these brañas have become continuously inhabited villages, but their folklore and traditions are remembered annually in the Fiesta Vaqueira (declared a festival of tourist interest), which is held every year in the braña of Aristébano.
+With the passing of time, this social group has evolved towards sedentarism and many of these brañas have become continuously inhabited villages, but their folklore and traditions are remembered annually in the Fiesta Vaqueira (declared a festival of tourist interest), which is held every year in the braña of Aristébano.

 The braña of Aristébano (572m.) is flanked by the Estoupo and Silvallana mountain ranges, next to the boundary that geographically divides the councils of Valdés and Tineo.
 Standing green and peaceful between the depressions formed by the Agüera and Aristébano ravines, this braña enjoys a privileged position from which you can contemplate a landscape that slopes gently towards the coast in the midst of extraordinary beauty.